 - Order the father to jail for up to six months for not paying child support he has been ordered to pay

-- Order the father to pay for health insurance and/or for medical expenses or special needs your child(ren) may have
+- Order the father to pay for health insurance and/or for medical expenses for special needs your child(ren) may have

 Spousal Support or Maintenance

-- Courts do not always award spousal support or spousal maintenance.
+Courts do not always award spousal support or spousal maintenance.
 To decide whether to award it or not, the court will consider several factors, including:

 Her Justice Cannot Assist You With: